Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: More Results and Analysis

 The “Fixed student” variant computes \RatioShort\ using a fixed model (Qwen-3-14B) instead of the target student, and the resulting drop in correlation highlights the importance of student-specific estimation.
 The "Simple dataset-level average" variant computes the dataset-level \RatioShort\ by simply averaging trajectory-level scores, as noted in \S~\ref{app:dataset_rsr}.
 The slight degradation in correlation indicates that a simple average of trajectory-level \RatioShort\ remains a robust estimator of dataset-level suitability, while the surprisal-weighted averaging scheme improves the reliability of the aggregated metric at both trajectory-level and dataset-level.

-The “Avg-Rank (clipped)” variant applies rank clipping with $r_{max}=100$ to Avg-Rank; however, it still exhibits a notable performance gap compared with \RatioShort.
+The “Avg-Rank (clipped)” variant applies rank clipping with $r_{max}=100$ to Avg-Rank (see Table~\ref{tab:spearman_metrics}); however, it still exhibits a notable performance gap compared with \RatioShortNew.
 This suggests that rank information alone is insufficient to yield strong correlation, underscoring the importance of jointly leveraging rank and surprisal.
+Similarly, other metrics, such as average entropy and weighted-sum combinations, yield substantially lower correlation than \RatioShortNew.
+Our analysis suggests that these alternatives still tend to emphasize high-likelihood trajectories while insufficiently capturing informativeness.

-The “Rank Minus Surprisal” metric is computed by subtracting the surprisal from the (clipped) rank.
-Although it also models the relationship between rank and surprisal, this simple subtraction does not align well with post-training performance.
-"Rank–Entropy Ratio" is defined as the ratio between the average (clipped) token rank and the average token entropy, where entropy is loosely related to surprisal.
-While this metric achieves relatively strong correlation, its performance remains below that of \RatioShort.
+The “Rank Minus Surprisal” metric is computed by subtracting surprisal from the (clipped) rank.
+Although it models the relationship between rank and surprisal, this simple subtraction does not align well with post-training performance; similarly, “Rank Times Surprisal” also shows poor alignment.
+The “Rank-Entropy Ratio” is defined as the ratio between the average (clipped) token rank and the average token entropy, where entropy is loosely related to surprisal.
+Notably, it exhibits a smaller performance drop, suggesting that ratio-based formulations better balance alignment and informativeness.

 We also experiment with different exponent choices when computing \Ratio\ (with the default setting corresponding to a power of 1 for both rank and surprisal), for example "use Rank$^{1.05}$".
 The results indicate that our metric is robust to these variations and may yield higher correlation with hyperparameter tuning.
 Nevertheless, we use the default power-1 setting to keep the formulation simple.